 Sorceress Cake

-The Sorceress Cake is familiar to every aspiring pastry chef and even some home cooks.
-Despite its popularity, finding a step-by-step recipe for this cake can be difficult, even in culinary literature.
-That’s why every pastry chef creates their own perfect recipe, adding a touch of creativity.
-Below, you’ll find a recipe for the Sorceress Cake with a traditional sponge base and custard filling.
+The Sorceress Cake is known to every beginner confectioner and even some housewives.
+Despite the cake's popularity, it is difficult to find a step-by-step recipe even in culinary literature.
+Therefore, each confectioner comes up with their perfect recipe, adding a touch of imagination.
+Below you will get acquainted with the recipe for the Sorceress Cake made with traditional sponge cake and custard.

 Ingredients